-West Yorkshire and Harrogate Health and Care Partnership is also known as an integrated care system (ICSs).
+West Yorkshire Health and Care Partnership is also known as an integrated care system (ICSs).
 We are all part of the Partnership.There are 42 integrated care systems in England.
 They are organisations that work together to prevent ill health and provide health and social care in an area.
 Watch this animation to find out more.

 Our Partnership was formed in 2016.
 It is made up of the NHS, councils, care providers, hospices, Healthwatch, voluntary community social enterprises (VCSE) and communities.
 Together we support 2.7million people, including 260,000 unpaid carers.
 23% (570,000) of the total population are children and young people.
 We are proud to be home to 20% of people from ethnic minority communities, and have a sense of pride in the richness, heritage and diversity of our communities.